Asad006/Merouani-cop3330-assignment4part2/readme.md

 To sort the Items lexicographically click on *Items* header of the column.
 The first click will do ascending sorting, and the second click will do descending sorting whereas the third will make the table go back to its initial state.
 Similar option are also available for *Due Date* header.
+#### Edit  Description
+The user has two option to edit the description on a item.
+The first one is two double-click on the description itself in the row.
+Once  double-click is made the cursor will appear so that the user can edit the description.
+The second option is to use the description preview on the bottom of the application. select the item for with the user wants to edit tha description than double-click.
+The cursor will appear allowing the user to change the text.
+To make the change permanent the user has to press enter on the keyboard.This option is useful for long descriptions , for the user can see the whole description.
+#### Edit  Due Date